 The carvings on the pillars are believed to represent the ancient Toltec kings.
 The most prominent ruler named himself Quetzalcoatl after the Toltecs’ favorite deity.
 Interestingly, the Mayans at Chichen Itza also had a king named Kukulkan, the Mayan name for the ‘Plumed Serpent.’
 It’s even speculated that the two kings may have even been the same person!

-Notice how the statue on the left is a different color from the others?
+Did you notice how the statue on the left is a different color from the others?
 That’s because it’s actually a recently-made replica.
 Don’t worry though – the original is doing just fine.
 In fact, he can be visited by the public at the National Museum of Anthropology in Mexico City.

 Around the site